rust-lang-nursery/rust-cookbook/src/text/regex/hashtags.md

 [![regex-badge]][regex] [![lazy_static-badge]][lazy_static] [![cat-text-processing-badge]][cat-text-processing]

-Extracts a sorted and deduplicated list of hashtags from a text.
+Extracts, sorts, and deduplicates list of hashtags from text.

 The hashtag regex given here only catches Latin hashtags that start with a letter.
 The complete [twitter hashtag regex] is much more complicated.

 ```rust
 extern crate regex;